Trnovo, Bitola

 Trnovo (Трново; Tërovë; Tãrnuva or Tãrnova) is a village in the municipality of Bitola, North Macedonia.
 The village is 7.53 kilometers away from Bitola, which is the second largest city in the country.
+The village is home to at least one bunker, believed to be a Yugoslav-era military bunker, located on the mountainside near the football pitch.
+The village has two cemeteries, one traditionally used by the Orthodox Macedonian community, located near the main entrance to the village beside the church, and another used by the Muslim Albanian community, situated toward the rear of the village.

 History

 Aromanians settled in Trnovo in addition to Orthodox Albanian refugees who arrived mainly from Vithkuq, fleeing the 18th century socio-political and economic crises in what is now southern Albania.
 These Albanians spoke Albanian in the Tosk dialect of the language.
 Due to intermarriage, the Orthodox Albanian population of Trnovo was assimilated by the larger Aromanian community at the onset of the twentieth century.
 A small number of Muslim Albanians over time settled in Trnovo originating from the Korçë region.
 In 1864, in Trnovo, the first Aromanian school in Macedonia opened its doors for its children.
 The school was financed by Romania and was supervised by Apostol Mărgărit.
 It was founded by Dimitri Atanasescu, who was the teacher of the school and a native of the village.